 The start of the trail to Christ the Redeemer, Brazil

 The first part of the hike was easy.
-The trail wasn’t steep and the rainforest was pleasantly cool, with the trees providing a nice shade from the hot Brazilian sun.
-After only a short walk, we both agreed, this was so much more pleasant than the cramped train ride!
+The trail wasn’t steep, and the rainforest was pleasantly cool, with the trees providing a nice shade from the hot Brazilian sun.
+After only a short walk, we both agreed this was so much more pleasant than the cramped train ride!
+We passed a few “waterfalls” along the way.
+We’re sure these look a lot more attractive in spring/summer, but in the winter, they were nothing more than wet rocks.
+After about 20 minutes along the trail, we came to a steeper part of the mountain.
+We naively thought that this was just a brief incline along the trail, but unfortunately, it wasn’t.

-Along the trail to Christ the Redeemer
+Along the trail to Cristo Redentor

-Along the trail to Christ the Redeemer
+Along the trail to Cristo Redentor

 More Challenging Than We First Imagined

 After only a few minutes of climbing up the steep incline, we were out of breath.
 Now, we like to think of ourselves as fit people.
-When we’re not traveling, we eat healthily, exercise a few times a week, and get outside as much as we can.
+When we’re not travelling, we eat healthily, exercise a few times a week, and get outside as much as we can.
 We didn’t think this hike was going to be an issue at all.
 We were wrong…

 hike christ the redeemer: Hikers ahead of us contemplating their route along this rocky park of the hike to Christ the Redeemer